 Benefits

-The salary for this position, which depends on prior work experience and our assessment of your demonstrated fit for the role, will likely be between $127,600-$159,500 in Atlanta, $134,800-$168,500 in Chicago, and $148,400-$185,400 in New York City.
+TNew hires can expect a starting salary at the lower end of the range, as Braven compensates based on the requirements and scope of the role rather than years of experience or prior salary, allowing for growth with performance and maintaining internal equity.
+The salary ranges, by geographic market, for this role are set forth $127,600-$159,500 in Atlanta, $134,800-$168,500 in Chicago, and $148,400-$185,400 in New York City.
 This is a full-time regular, exempt, and benefits eligible position where you will be working at 100% capacity.
 Braven offers competitive base salaries based on the midpoint of the market among not-for-profit organizations of similar size, with opportunities for salary growth over time.
 We believe in compensating staff members fairly in relation to each other, their qualifications, and their impact on behalf of the organization, and take internal and external equity seriously.
 Given our commitment to equity, Braven does not negotiate salary offers; instead each salary offer is determined carefully using external and internal benchmarking.
 You will have an opportunity to discuss salary in more detail after you begin the application process.

 Braven also provides competitive, comprehensive benefits, recognition, and career development.
 While Braven reserves the right to change benefits at any time, current benefits include: